tchanda90/data-mining/README.md

 ### IMPORTANT: For the computation of the Silhouette coefficient in task 9.1, please calculate b as average distance to the points of the nearest cluster (just like in the book) and not as average distance to the points of all other clusters as shown in the slides.
 This is confirmed to be correct. https://github.com/tchanda90/data-mining/blob/master/notebooks/silhouette_score.ipynb ALSO, please calculate the overall clustering silhouette coefficient as average over all point silhouette values, as shown here in the notebook.
 In the slides, the overall clustering silhouette coefficient is calculated as average cluster silhouette coefficient which doesn't take different cluster sizes into account.

 ### If you have any doubts regarding the above, feel free to email me tirtha.chanda@ovgu.de

-### Monday is a holiday so no exercise, but you can email me with questions

-### For the third short assessment, anything that has been discussed in the lecture until then and anything from the exercise up to sheet 9 is relevant.